-This proxy statement is furnished in connection with the solicitation of proxies by the Board of Trustees of Eaton Vance Municipal Income 2028 Term Trust (the "Fund").
-The proxies will be voted at the Annual Meeting of Shareholders of the Fund and at any adjournments or postponements thereof.
-The meeting will be held on Friday, November 12, 2021 at 11:30 a.m.
-(Eastern Time) at the principal office of the Fund, Two International Place, Boston, Massachusetts 02110.
-The meeting will be held for the purposes set forth in the accompanying notice.
-This proxy material is being mailed to shareholders on or about September 24, 2021.
+This proxy statement is furnished in connection with the solicitation of proxies by the Board of Trustees of Eaton Vance California Municipal Income Trust ("California Fund") and Eaton Vance Municipal Income Trust ("Municipal Fund") (each, a "Fund" and together, the "Funds").
+The proxies will be voted at the Annual Meeting of Shareholders of each Fund and at any adjournments or postponements thereof (the "Annual Meeting").
+The Annual Meeting will be held on Wednesday, March 13, 2024 at 11:30 a.m.
+(Eastern Time) at the principal office of each Fund, One Post Office Square, Boston, Massachusetts 02109, as discussed further herein.
+The Annual Meeting will be held for the purposes set forth in the accompanying notice.
+This proxy statement and the enclosed proxy cards are first being sent or given to shareholders on or about January 23, 2024.

-The Board of Trustees of the Fund (the "Board") has fixed the close of business on September 1, 2021 as the record date for the determination of the shareholders entitled to notice of and to vote at the meeting and any adjournments or postponements thereof.
-As of September 1, 2021, there were 10,863,776 Common Shares of beneficial interest, \$0.01 par value per share ("Common Shares"), of the Fund outstanding.
-See "Proxy Solicitation, Tabulation and Voting Requirements" below.
-Also as of September 1, 2021, to the Fund's knowledge, (i) no shareholder owned more than 5% of the outstanding shares of the Fund, and (ii) the Trustees and executive officers of the Fund, individually and as a group, beneficially owned less than 1% of the outstanding shares of the Fund.
+The Board of Trustees of each Fund (the "Board" or the "Board of Trustees") has fixed the close of business on January 2, 2024 as the record date for the determination of the shareholders entitled to notice of and to vote at the Annual Meeting and any adjournments or postponements thereof.
+The number of common shares of beneficial interest, \$0.01 par value per share ("Common Shares"), of each Fund outstanding on January 2, 2024, were as follows: